Skip to main content

 invalid_dpop_proofDPoP proof is malformed or expiredCheck JWT format, timestamps, and signing

-use_dpop_nonceServer requires a nonceInclude the nonce from DPoP-Nonce header
+use_dpop_nonceServer requires a nonceInclude the nonce from the DPoP-Nonce header

 invalid_clientprivate_key_jwt signature failedVerify JWKS is published and keys match